kree-nickm/Moon-Mod-Tools/README.md

 * **modules** - Array of module definitions to specify which installed modules should be loaded for this bot.
 Module definitions have the following properties:
   * **name** - Name of the module, which matches the folder containing the module's code.
   * **options** - An object with module-specific configuration options.
 Different modules will want different properties here.
 * **ownerId** - Discord ID of the user who owns the bot.
-This user will have access to all bot features, and that access cannot be removed.
+Ideally, the owner will be granted access to all bot features, though this may not be possible for restricted application commands.

 ## Application Command File
 Example application command file: